Abu Dhabi's Etihad Airways to drop San Francisco route from October

-ABU DHABI/DUBAI Abu Dhabi's Etihad Airways said on Wednesday it is suspending flights to San Francisco in the United States from October after falling passenger demand curbed the route's profitability.
+ABU DHABI/DUBAI (Reuters) - Abu Dhabi's Etihad Airways said on Wednesday it is suspending flights to San Francisco in the United States from October after falling passenger demand curbed the route's profitability.

 The flight, launched in November 2014, was already reduced from a daily service to three times a week earlier this year.